Postdoctoral fellowship in machine learning methods, genomics, and proteomics

 An ideal candidate would have training both in machine learning and computational biology.
 However, talented individuals who lack significant background in one of these two areas will also be considered.
 Starting dates are flexible.

 The Department of Genome Sciences was founded in September 2001 as the fusion of the Departments of Genetics and Molecular Biotechnology.
 Research in the department addresses leading edge questions in biology and medicine by developing and applying genetic, genomic and computational approaches that take advantage of genomic information now available for humans, model organisms and a host of other species.
-Nine faculty are members of the National Academy of Sciences, including 2001 Nobel Prize winner Dr. Lee Hartwell.
-Five training faculty are Howard Hughes Medical Institute Investigators.
+Ten faculty are members of the National Academy of Sciences, including 2001 Nobel Prize winner Dr. Lee Hartwell.
+Four training faculty are Howard Hughes Medical Institute Investigators.

 The University of Washington is consistently ranked as one of the top research universities in the country and has more than 25,000 undergraduates and 9,000 others enrolled in its professional and graduate programs.
 Seattle is considered one of the nation's most beautiful and livable cities, boasting an array of cultural activities, parks, sports teams and restaurants, and serving as the gateway to National Parks and Forests, as well as boating, skiing and hiking areas.